trendct-data/occupation-wages-states/stories/story_NE.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Nebraska was among <span class='occ_title_em'>Coil winders, tapers, and finishers</span>.
+The biggest decline for any job category in Nebraska was among <span class='occ_title_em'>coil winders, tapers, and finishers</span>.
 In 2000, there were 410 employees.
 But by 2015, that figure declined 92.68 percent to 30.

 The jobs that had gained the most employees was locomotive engineers.
 There were 1,371 percent more workers in 2015 as compared to 1999.
 Overall, the total number of workers grew from 70 to 1,030 in Nebraska.